Ast3risk-ops/blog/content/blog/linux_rant/index.md

 ---
 # type: docs
-title: Linux Is a Barrier for Developers.
+title: Linux Is a Barrier for Developers
 date: 2023-08-27T20:32:18-04:00
 featured: false
 draft: false